tramo-ephyslab/TROVA-master/README.md

 3- This new version includes the analysis of moisture sources and sinks by vertical layers.

-4- This version allows the calculation of the residence time of water vapor in the atmosphere for particles in a target region.
+4- This version allows the calculation of the residence time of water vapor in the atmosphere for particles in a target region applying the methodology of Läderach and Sodemann (2016).

 5- This version has functions that allow the representation of moisture source and sink patterns and the representation in a 2D graph of the residence time values of water vapor in the atmosphere for particles in a target region.